empire/go-httpmock/README.md

 Versatile HTTP mocking made simple for [Go](https://golang.org).
 Heavily inspired by [nock](https://github.com/pgte/nock).

+Take a look to the [examples](#examples) to get started.

-Still beta.
-Needs more examples, docs and test coverage.
+Note: still beta, needs more docs and test coverage.

 ## Features